BURGUNDY VINTAGES 1998 - 2018

 Red: Another wet, damp, cool summer.
 However, Sept did the 'trick'.
 Drying north wind plus 3 weeks of sunshine dramatically changed ripeness levels.
 Though the quality is variable in places, some marvelous wines were made where growers dropped grapes that displayed any sign of rot; and there was rot.
 Address is all important in 2008.

-The wines wll have qualities similar to 2001 and should mature into equally fine wines.
-Tannins & acidity are dominant now.
-Dont be alarmed as these are beautifully vibrant, cool, focused, cherry Pinot wines & patience here will be rewarded.
-I expect these wines to repay cellaring, but patient you must be.
+The wines wll have qualities similar to 2001 and are maturing into equally fine wines.
+Tannins have softened.
+However, the wines are charactised by vintage high acidity levels.
+These are beautifully vibrant, cool, focused, cherry Pinot wines & patience is being rewarded.
+Start drinking.
 Not big or plummy like 1999 or 2009; but classically styled, well structured, pure & fresh like 2001, 2002 & 2007.
-Village wines and many premier crus now drinking well.
+Village wines are ready and many premier crus are opening up well.
 Keep top growths.

 White: Stylistically similar to 2004 but with more concentration & depth.
 The two adjectives that best describe the vintage are minerality & purity.